K-IPRG/Adaptive-Image-Retargeting/README.md

 # Object-Aware Adaptive Image Retargeting Via Importance Map Fusion

-This repo will contain the codes used in the paper "Object-Aware Adaptive Image Retargeting Via Importance Map Fusion" submitted to ICIP 2022.
+This repo will contain the codes used in the paper "Object-Aware Adaptive Image Retargeting Via Importance Map Fusion" submitted to Pattern Recognition Letters.
 All codes will be released upon publication.

 In the meantime you can take a look at the survey provided in the link bellow that tests our technique against other retargeting methods: